Become a Proofreader with No Experience (A 10-Step Guide)

 Do These Classes Provide a Proofreading Certificate?

-You need to earn a certificate from that course by purchasing the Ignite Plus version of the course and scoring 90% or higher on the final exam.
+Proofread Anywhere is the only one of these courses that doesn’t give you a certificate just for completing the training.
+You need to earn a certificate from that course by purchasing the Ignite Plus version of the class and scoring 90% or higher on the final exam.

 5) Allow Ample Time for Training